AlexGitHub11/Weather-Forecast-Web-App/README.md

 Icon display: The data can be displayed with weather icons for the forecasted period

-Grath display: The data can be displayed in a graph format for the forecasted period.
+Graph display: The data can be displayed in a graph format for the forecasted period.